tnware/Float-Switch-Controller/README.md

 ## Overview

-This project is designed to monitor the status of float switches connected to an ESP32 and display their status on an OLED display.
-It includes a web server that allows users to view the status and control the switches from a web interface.
+This project involves a system to monitor and control float switches using an ESP32.
+It displays the status of each switch on an SSD1306 OLED display and provides a web interface for remote monitoring and manual override.
+The system also includes a relay that is controlled based on the float switch states.

 ## Features

 - Monitors multiple float switches.
-- Displays the status on an SSD1306 OLED display.
+- Real-time display of switch status on an SSD1306 OLED display.
-- Web server for remote monitoring and control.
+- Web interface for remote status monitoring and control.
-- Override mode to manually change the state of the switches.
+- Override mode for manual control of the switches.
-- Relay control based on the state of the float switches.
+- Relay control based on float switch states.
+- Tracks the number of times each switch has been activated (tripped).
+- Relay status indication through an LED (optional).

 ## Hardware Requirements

 - ESP32 Development Board
-- SSD1306 OLED display
+- SSD1306 OLED Display
-- Float switches
+- Multiple Float Switches
-- Relay module
+- Relay Module
-- LEDs (optional for indicating relay status)
+- LEDs for Relay Status Indication (optional)
-- Breadboard and jumper wires
+- Breadboard and Jumper Wires

 ## Software Requirements

 - Arduino IDE
 - ESP32 Board Package for Arduino
-- U8g2lib library for OLED
+- U8g2lib Library for OLED
-- WiFi library for ESP32
+- WiFi Library for ESP32
+- ESPAsyncWebServer Library

 ## Setup Instructions

-1. Connect the hardware according to the schematics provided.
+1. Assemble the hardware according to the provided schematic.
-2. Install the ESP32 Board Package in Arduino IDE.
+2. Install the ESP32 Board Package in the Arduino IDE.
-3. Install the `U8g2lib` library using the Library Manager in Arduino IDE.
+3. Install the `U8g2lib` library via the Arduino IDE Library Manager.
-4. Update the `credentials.h` file with your WiFi SSID and password.
+4. Flash the ESP32 with the provided code after updating the `credentials.h` file with your WiFi network details.
-5. Flash the ESP32 with the provided code.

 ## Usage

-Once the ESP32 is powered and running:
+After powering up the ESP32:

-1. Connect to the ESP32 web server using its IP address.
+1. Access the web interface using the ESP32's IP address.
-2. The web interface will display the status of each float switch.
+2. Monitor the status of each float switch and the relay.
-3. You can toggle the override mode and the state of each switch from the web interface.
+3. Use the web interface to toggle individual switches or enable override mode.
+4. View the trip count for each switch, indicating how many times it has been activated.

 ## API Endpoints

-- `/` - GET request to view the status of the float switches.
+- `/` - GET: Main page showing float switch status.
-- `/toggle` - GET request with a switch parameter to toggle the state of a switch.
+- `/toggle?switch={id}` - GET: Toggle the state of a switch (id is the switch number).
-- `/override` - GET request to toggle the override mode.
+- `/override` - GET: Toggle override mode.
+- `/getSwitchData` - GET: Returns the current state of each switch.
+- `/getTripCounts` - GET: Returns the trip count for each switch.
+- `/getRelayStatus` - GET: Returns the current status of the relay.
+- `/getGlobalStatus` - GET: Returns the overall status based on float switches.

 ## OLED Display

-The OLED display shows the status of each float switch and the relay.
-It will update in real-time as switches are toggled or if the override mode changes.
+The OLED display presents the status of the float switches, relay state, and override mode, updating in real time.

 ## Troubleshooting

-Ensure that your WiFi credentials are correct and that the ESP32 is in range of your router.
-Check the wiring if the OLED is not displaying or if the relay is not switching correctly.
+- Verify WiFi credentials and router proximity.
+- Check wiring if the OLED display or relay functionality is inconsistent.

----

-For more information and support, please open an issue on the project repository or contact the maintainer.
+- Reset the ESP32 if the web interface is unresponsive.

 ## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your proposed changes.
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes for review.

 ## License